 Have you heard of the Global Entrepreneurship Summit (GES)?
-Be-Bound just attended it for the first time in Marrakech, Morocco, and we are excited to tell you about the event.
+Be-Bound just attended it for the first time in Marrakech, Morocco!

-After most recently launched Be-Djezzy in Algeria, the North African region has quickly become an area of geographic focus for Be-Bound.
-The 5th Annual Global Entrepreneurship Summit in Marrakech was the perfect opportunity to learn as much as we could about the latest developments in the area, and of course expand our network within the region.
+After recently launching Be-Djezzy in Algeria, the North African region has quickly become an area of geographic focus for Be-Bound.
+The 5th Annual Global Entrepreneurship Summit in Marrakech was the perfect opportunity to learn as much as we could about the latest developments in the area, and expand our network in the region.